telepist/c64-rom-collector/README.md

    This command will:
    1. Import and process your ROM collections
-   2. Generate the merge script
+   2. Analyze and plan the collection merge
    3. Create your consolidated collection in the `target` directory

 ### 2. Step-by-Step Process